 The Significance of African Dance

 Music, dance and storytelling were the means in which our ancestors preserved their history.
-The blacks race's
+The blacks race's history was based in oral traditions and the keepers of these traditions were griots and bards.

 Traditional African dance is correspondent to Yoga.